CANTUS-Project/api/source/http_methods.rst

 The HTTP methods allowed for a resource are indicated in the :ref:`cantus header allow` header, as required in RFC 7231.

-The Cantus headers (defined in :ref:`cantus headers`) applicable to a resource MUST be returned in the response to an OPTIONS request, either used for their intended purpose (like :http:header:`X-Cantus-Version`) or with the value ``allow`` (case insensitive).
+The Cantus request headers (defined in :ref:`cantus headers`) applicable to a resource MUST be returned in the response to an OPTIONS request, either used for their intended purpose (like :http:header:`X-Cantus-Version`) or with the value ``allow`` (case insensitive).

 .. _`get http method`: